piccolomo/plotext/readme/other.md

 ## Command Line Tool

-It is easy to transalte any `plotext` python code into a direct command line.
+It is easy to translate any `plotext` python code into a direct command line.
 Here is an example:
 ```
 import plotext as plt

-y = plt.sin() # sinusoidal signal
+y = plt.sin()

 plt.clp()
 plt.scatter(y)
 plt.title("Scatter Plot")
 plt.show()
 ```

-translates into this direct command line:
+which  translates into:
 ```
 python3 -c "import plotext as plt; y=plt.sin(); plt.clp(); plt.scatter(y); plt.title('Scatter Plot'); plt.show();"
 ```

+Alternatively you could use the awesome direct plotext executable (see [ Issue 47 ](https://github.com/piccolomo/plotext/issues/47) and [ Issue 51 ](https://github.com/piccolomo/plotext/issues/51)) which will be further developed in the future.

 [ Other Utilities Menu ](https://github.com/piccolomo/plotext/blob/master/readme/other.md#other-utilities)